9 Things to Know About Childhood Immunizations

 2. There Are Vaccines for a Plethora of Problems

 Shield your child with the protection of immunizations.
 Here are some diseases that childhood vaccines prevent: Diphtheria, Haemophilus influenzaetype b (Hib disease - a major cause of bacterial meningitis), Hepatitis A, Hepatitis B, Human Papillomavirus (HPV), Measles, Meningococcal, Mumps, Pertussis (Whooping Cough), Pneumococcal (causes bacterial meningitis and blood infections), Polio, Rotavirus, Rubella (German Measles), Tetanus (Lockjaw), and Varicella (Chickenpox).

 3. Childhood Vaccinations Often Require Booster Shots

-For two-year-olds, doctors recommend: four doses of diphtheria, tetanus and pertussis vaccine (DTaP); three to four doses of Hib vaccine; four doses of pneumococcal vaccine; three doses of polio vaccine; two doses of hepatitis A vaccine; three doses of hepatitis B vaccine; one dose of measles, mumps and rubella vaccine (MMR); three doses of rotavirus vaccine; one dose of varicella vaccine; and two to three doses of influenza vaccine (6 months and older).
-These vaccinations can usually be completed over the course of five doctor visits.
+Childhood vaccinations often require additional doses to boost immunity.
+Doctors recommend the following immunizations for 2 year-old children:4 doses of diphtheria, tetanus & pertussis vaccine (DTaP); 3-4 doses of Hib vaccine (depending on the brand used); 4 doses of pneumococcal vaccine; 3 doses of polio vaccine; 2 doses of hepatitis A vaccine; 3 doses of hepatitis B vaccine; 1 dose of measles, mumps & rubella vaccine (MMR); 3 doses of rotavirus vaccine; 1 dose of varicella vaccine; 2-3 doses of influenza vaccine (6 months and older) (number of doses depends on child's birthday) These vaccinations can usually be given over 5 visits to a doctor or clinic.